toantran980/LLM-Chart-Maker/README.md

 - The **frontend** (React + Vite + TypeScript) lets users enter or upload text, highlight any selection (including multi-line), and choose a diagram type (flowchart, timeline, rules map).
 The UI is modern, responsive, and user-friendly.
 When a diagram is requested, the frontend sends the text, diagram type, and any instructions to the backend.
 - The **backend** (Node.js + Express + TypeScript) receives the request and builds a prompt for the LLM (OpenAI API).
 If the LLM is unavailable, fails, or returns an empty result, a deterministic fallback parser generates a valid Mermaid diagram from the text, ensuring a diagram is always returned.
-- **Diagrams** are rendered client-side using Mermaid.js for instant, interactive visualization.
+- **Diagrams** are rendered client-side using Mermaid.js, for instance, interactive visualization.
 - The system is robust: it always returns a diagram (even if the LLM fails) and supports flexible user input through multi-line highlighting and selection.

 ---